Wayne. 5***** Trustpilot review, August 2023

 As a rule of thumb a high performance classic car is likely to be cheaper to insure than a modern day equivalent.

 Classic cars tend to be the domain of enthusiasts who are more likely to do fewer miles and take great care of their pride and joy.
-Insurers approve of that kind of stuff!
+Insurers tend to approve of that kind of stuff!

 Most insurers will treat a car that is over 30 or 35 years old as classic.
 Some might provide ‘modern classic’ car insurance for vehicles aged 15 years or more.